-We can drink water from the tap without a single care, but many people go without this convenience.
+We can drink water from the tap (fitted with a filter if necessary) without a single care, but many people go without this convenience.
 In Nepal, for example, over than half the population lacks access to safe drinking water or proper sanitation, causing life-threatening diseases to spread easily.
 The Dopper Foundation therefore supports Simavi’s water and sanitation projects and its local partners.

 Water pumps and information

 When you buy a Dopper or donate to the Dopper Foundation, you directly support the people of Nepal because Dopper, together with good cause Simavi and its local partner NEWAH, (Nepal Water for Health) supports projects involving the installation of safe drinking water systems and toilets.